rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 By this the Holy Spirit indicates that the way into the holy places is not yet opened as long as the first section is still standing ^0908

-( which is symbolic for the present age ).
+(which is symbolic for the present age).
 According to this arrangement, gifts and sacrifices are offered that cannot perfect the conscience of the worshiper, ^0909

 but deal only with food and drink and various washings, regulations for the body imposed until the time of reformation. ^0910

-But when Christ appeared as a high priest of the good things that have come, then through the greater and more perfect tent ( not made with hands, that is, not of this creation ) ^0911
+But when Christ appeared as a high priest of the good things that have come, then through the greater and more perfect tent (not made with hands, that is, not of this creation) ^0911

 he entered once for all into the holy places, not by means of the blood of goats and calves but by means of his own blood, thus securing an eternal redemption. ^0912

-For if the blood of goats and bulls, and the sprinkling of defiled persons with the ashes of a heifer, sanctify for the purification of the flesh, ^0913
+For if the sprinkling of defiled persons with the blood of goats and bulls and with the ashes of a heifer sanctifies for the purification of the flesh, ^0913

 how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God. ^0914